ronakupadhyaya/Horizons-week-03/day5/horizonstarter-ajax/README.md

 - Project contributions happen via AJAX--no need to reload the page
 - Project contributions are loaded in realtime, so that if someone else adds one, you'll see it appear on your screen right away
-- Filtering the project list on the home page happens via AJAX
+- The ability to filter the list of projects on the front page using query parameters via AJAX:
+  - Filter by projects that are fully funded (query string: `?funded=true`)
+  - Filter by projects looking to raise over a certain amount of money (e.g. the query string `?goalAbove=10000` should return all projects seeking to raise over $10k) (not implemented in solution)

 ### Solution